Quantum Mechanics and Perspectivalism: Unitarity and Consistency

 From Eq.\ 2, we see that the outcome $\{\mbox{ok, ok}\}$ in a joint measurement of $X$ and $Y$ has a non-zero probability: this outcome will be realized in roughly $1/12$-th of all cases if the experiments are repeated many times.
 From Eq.\ 3 we calculate that the pair $\{\mbox{ok}, 0\}$ has zero probability as a measurement outcome, so $\{\mbox{ok}, 1\}$ is the only possible pair of values for the observables $X, B$ in the cases in which $X$ has the value $\mbox{ok}$.
 However, from Eq.\ 4 we conclude that the pair $\{t, \mbox{ok}\}$ has zero probability, so $h$ is the only possible value for the observable $A$ if $Y$ has the value $\mbox{ok}$ and $A$ and $Y$ are measured together.
 So this would apparently lead to the pair of values $\{h, 1\}$ as the only possibility for the observables $A$ and $B$, if $X$ and $Y$ are jointly measured with the result $\{\mbox{ok, ok}\}$.
 But this pair of values has zero probability in the state $\ket{\Psi}$, so it is not a possible pair of measurement outcomes for Alice and Bob in that state.
 So although the outcome $\{\mbox{ok, ok}\}$ for $X$ and $Y$ is certainly possible, the (seemingly) necessarily associated outcome $\{h, 1\}$ for $A$ and $B$ is not---this is an inconsistency.

 In this inconsistency argument there is a silent use of the F-R non-perspectivalism condition.
 For example, it is assumed that if Bob's measurement outcome is $1$ from the perspective of the $X$ measurement, this outcome has also to be $1$ as judged from the perspective of the $Y$ observer.
-But this assumption does not sit well with what the quantum formulas show us: the relative state of Bob with respect to the $Y$ outcome ``ok'' is not $\ket{1}_B$, but $\ket{\mbox{ok}}_B$ (cf.\ Eq.\ 5 below).
+But it is not evident that this assumption sits well with the quantum formulas: for example, the relative state of Bob with respect to the $Y$ outcome ``ok'' is not $\ket{1}_B$, but $\ket{\mbox{ok}}_B$ (cf.\ Eq.\ 5 below), and it is not immediately clear that before the $Y$ measurement it had to be $1$.

-To see what is wrong with the inconsistency argument from a perspectival point of view that closely follows the quantum formalism, it is good to be accurate and to note first that the states (1), (2), (3) and (4) are all states of Alice and Bob, including their devices and environments, but without the external observers.
-In a non-collapse interpretation we must also include the external observer states in the total state if we want to discuss the measurements of the observables $X$ and $Y$.
+To see in more detail what is wrong with the inconsistency argument from a viewpoint that closely follows the quantum formalism, it is helpful to note that the states (1), (2), (3) and (4) are all states of Alice and Bob, including their devices and environments, but without the external observers.
+In a consistent non-collapse interpretation we must also include the external observer states in the total state if we want to discuss the measurements of the observables $X$ and $Y$.
 If we denote by $\ket{\mbox{o}}$ and $\ket{\mbox{f}}$ the external states corresponding to the measurement results ``ok'' and ``fail'', respectively, we find for the final state, in obvious notation: